A Freight Forwarder's Complete Size Guide to Shipping Container Dimensions

 How long is a shipping container?

 Standard ISO container lengths are 20 feet (6.06 meters) and 40 feet (12.19 meters).
-Less common sizes include 10ft, 45ft, 48ft, and 53ft (US domestic).
+Less common sizes include 10ft (2.99 meters), 45ft (13.72 meters), 48ft, and 53ft (US domestic only).
 The 20ft and 40ft sizes represent the vast majority of international ocean containers in circulation.

-How big are shipping containers?
+How big is a shipping container?

-A 20ft container is 6.06m long × 2.44m wide × 2.59m tall externally, with 33.2 m³ (1,172 cu ft) of internal volume.
-A 40ft container is 12.19m long × 2.44m wide × 2.59m tall externally, with 67.7 m³ (2,389 cu ft) of internal volume.
+A 20ft container is 6.06m long by 2.44m wide by 2.59m tall externally, with 33.2 m³ (1,172 cu ft) of internal volume.
+A 40ft container is 12.19m long by 2.44m wide by 2.59m tall externally, with 67.7 m³ (2,389 cu ft) of internal volume.
 A 40ft High Cube is the same length and width but 2.90m tall, with 76.4 m³ (2,696 cu ft) of volume.

 What is the internal width of a shipping container?

 Internal width of all standard ISO shipping containers is approximately 2.35 meters (7 feet 8 inches, or 92.5 inches).
 This is consistent across 20ft, 40ft, 45ft, and High Cube variants.
+The difference between external width (2.44 m) and internal width comes from the corrugated steel wall on each side.

 How thick are shipping container walls?